-Participants must be registered members of the BSA who will be 14 years of age OR completed 8th grade and be at least 13 years of age prior to participation.DO NOT request or expect any exceptions to this rule.
+Participants must be registered members of the BSA who will be 14 years of age OR completed 8th grade and be at least 13 years of age prior to participation.
+DO NOT request or expect any exceptions to this rule.
 Some special programs allow for individual person registration and participation.
 A crew must have a majority of its members under age 21.
-Each participant must be capable of participating in the backpacking or horseback riding trek.
-Please note that specific programs may have additional requirements for participation including but not limited to a 200 lb. weight limit for Cavalcades and horse rides and previous training for ATV programs.
+Each participant must be capable of participating in a backpacking or horseback riding trek.
+Please note that specific programs may have additional requirements for participation including but not limited to a 200 lb. weight limit for Cavalcades and horse rides.
 Each participant must meet the health requirements as outlined in the Annual Health and Medical Record.